davidsonfellipe/awesome-wpo/README.md

 * [clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
 * [django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
 * [JShrink](https://github.com/tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.
+* [CSSshrink](https://github.com/stoyan/cssshrink) - Because CSS is on the critical path to rendering pages.
+It must be small!
+Or else!
+* [Grunt-cssshrink](https://github.com/JohnCashmore/grunt-cssshrink) - This is just a grunt wrapper for CSS Shrink.
+* [Gulp-cssshrink](https://github.com/torrottum/gulp-cssshrink) - Shrinks CSS files using cssshrink for Gulp.

 ## Sprite Generators